 Students in this program are equipped to establish churches in a variety of community contexts, with special emphasis on engaging in ministry within a metropolitan environment.
-This concentration consists of 15 credits and supports the Seminary's goal that students will mature in discipleship to Jesus Christ as they pursue mastery of the key academic disciplines within biblical and theological studies.
+This concentration consists of 15 credits and supports the Division's goal that students will mature as a servant-leader, employing principles and strategies for effective administration of church ministries.